Aleph-Alpha/pharia-engine/doc/src/skills-development.md

         return csi.complete_text(prompt, "luminous-extended-control")
 ```

-Now that we have written our skill we need to compile it into a component.
+Now that we have written our Skill, we need to compile it into a component.

 ```shell
 componentize-py -d skill.wit -w skill componentize haiku -o ./haiku.wasm
 ```

-This will create a file called `haiku.wasm` which can now be deployed into Pharia Kernel.
+This will create a file called `haiku.wasm`, which can now be deployed into Pharia Kernel.

 ## Deploying Skills to the Kernel

 Skills are not containers.
 Yet, we still publish them into container repositories.
 Ask your administrator which ones are linked to your instance of Pharia Kernel.
 At Aleph Alpha we are currently using the registry `registry.gitlab.aleph-alpha.de` and the repository `engineering/pharia-kernel/skills`.
-It is recommended to publish the skill using the `pharia-skill` command line tool. `pharia-skill` is deployed as a container image to our Artifactory.
+It is recommended to publish the Skill using the `pharia-skill` command line tool. `pharia-skill` is deployed as a container image to our Artifactory.
 You can acquire it with Podman like this.

 ```shell
 podman login alephalpha.jfrog.io/pharia-kernel-images -u $JFROG_USER -p $JFROG_PASSWORD